 Let's talk about menstruation:

 What a beautiful gift to be a woman!
-Yes all the same, but every month the fateful moment comes back: menstruation.
-I would like to share with you my version of a livable menstruation.
-When I say livable, it is because I think that we all live differently, depending on the relationship we have with his body.
+Yes all the same, but each month the fateful moment returns: the menstruation.
+Let me tell you about my version of livable menstruation.
+When I say livable, it's because I actually think we all live differently, depending on the relationship we have with our body.
 Me, if I had been told 10 years ago that one day I would discover the miracle tool, I would not have believed it.
-But, I really want to mention that every person lives this moment differently and that I only share my reality.
+But, I really want to mention that each person experiences this moment in a different way and I am only sharing my reality.

 The menstrual cup!
 Did you know it dates from 1867?
 (Clearly not the same models as today) but, even so, the idea is not recent.
 In the 1950 years, this is where the tampons are invented and it is at this moment that the solution of the menstrual cup takes a little edge.
 It is true that in those years the concept of ecology was not the subject of the day.
 Over time we ended up no longer hear about the cup, until there is no year when the cup remakes appearance.